WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-slack-in-wordpress-with-paymattic.md

 Now, a pop-up page will appear with various settings options for configuring Slack.

-All the settings options mentioned in the screenshot below are briefly explained:
+**All the settings options mentioned in the screenshot below are briefly explained:**

 - **Feed** **Name**: Here, you can set a name for your feed according to your preference.
 This field is required to be filled in.
 - **Slack Webhook**: This is also a required field.
 Here, provide the URL of your **Slack** **Channel** where you want to send the Paymattic’s form submission data.
 [Click here](https://paymattic.com/docs/how-to-integrate-slack-in-wordpress-with-paymattic/#2-toc-title) to learn how to get the Webhook URL from Slack.
 - **Trigger notification on payment success only**: If you enable this option, the notification will be sent to your chosen Slack Channel only after successful payment.
 - **Conditional Logics**: This option allows Slack integration to function conditionally based on your submission values according to your set conditional logic/s.
 Also, here, you can add as much conditional logic as you need by clicking the **+ Add More** button and delete any logic by clicking the **Trash Icon** if needed.
 To learn more, read this [Documentation](/how-to-use-conditional-logic-in-form-fields-with-paymattic).
 - **Enable This Feed**: Check this option to ensure this integration feed remains enabled and all its actions function properly.

 Once the setup is done, finally, click the **Create Slack Feed** button.
 And, your Slack will be integrated into this specific form!

 ![](/images/integrations/how-to-integrate-slack-in-wordpress-with-paymattic/Add-New-Slack-Integration-Feed-page.webp)

 ### Get the Webhook URL from Slack

-To learn how to get the Webhook URL from Slack, follow the steps with the screenshots below –

 First, you need to create an App on your Slack to get the Webhook URL.

 To create an app, go to the [Slack API page](https://api.slack.com/apps?new_app=1) and click on the **Create an App** button.

 ![](/images/integrations/how-to-integrate-slack-in-wordpress-with-paymattic/Create-an-App-scaled.webp)